YuenWaHo/ALTS/README.md

-# Acoustic Analysis Toolkit (alts.py)
+# Acoustic Localization Toolkit using Acoustic-tags

 ## Overview

-The `alts.py` script is a comprehensive toolkit designed for acoustic data analysis.
+The `alts.py` script is a comprehensive toolkit designed for acoustic line transect analysis with 2 Acoustic Tags.
 It provides functionality for calculating pulse intervals, filtering data based on specific conditions, and visualizing sound pressure level (SPL) distributions and cross-correlations.
-This toolkit is intended for researchers and analysts working with acoustic datasets, particularly those involving marine environments.
+This toolkit is intended for researchers and analysts working with acoustic line transect dataset, particularly those involving localization and range detection.

 ## Features